donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ```

-Let's look at some of the new symbols introduced here.
+This example introduces some new symbols:

 * `*` - this allows us to match a parser zero or more times
 * `~` - similar to `~>` this allows us to match parsers in sequence but in this case, it returns the successful result from both sides of `~`.
 In the example above `(op ~ permissions)` has a type `Parser[(Op, Seq[Permission])]`